alexanderswerdlow/gen/README.md

 - Overriding datasets is a bit problematic as all datasets need all kwargs.
 - Segmentation maps when cropping sometimes have false where it should be true

+## Guidance

+- Do not use einx on tensors with varying shapes.
+It will cause slow performance.